ConorWilliams/libfork/README.md

 ### Contexts and schedulers

 We have already encountered a scheduler in the [fork-join](#fork-join) however, we have not yet discussed what a scheduler is or how to implement one.
-A scheduler is a type that implements the `lf::scheduler` concept, this is a customization point that allows you to implement your own scheduling strategy.
+A scheduler is a type that conforms to the `lf::scheduler` concept, this is a customization point that allows you to implement your own scheduling strategy.
 This makes a type suitable for use with `lf::sync_wait`.
 Have a look at the [extensions api](https://conorwilliams.github.io/libfork/) for further details.

 Three schedulers are provided by libfork: